 In this case, it’s better to use the opposite type of quotation mark from the one you generally use.
 This applies to in-line quotations and to dialogue.
 These examples will show you how:

 ‘Management structures in all companies were “top-down and rigid” according to one analyst, who was interviewed during the study’.
 (Smith, 2020).

 “I asked him why, but he wouldn’t tell meand just said, ‘Mind your own business'”, said Lucy.

 The example immediately above is correct, but it looks awkward.
 That’s because a single quotation mark is followed by a double.
 You can avoid that easily, by rearranging the sentence.

 “I asked him why, but he just said, ‘Mind your own business’, and wouldn’t tell me”, said Lucy.

-When quotations are longer – perhaps more than one line of text – you should separate them from the rest of the paragraph, on a new, indented line.
+If your quotation is longer than one line of text, you should probably separate it from the rest of the paragraph, on a new, indented line.
 In that case you don’t need to use quotation marks at all.
 Some people like to put quotations of this type into italics.
 Again, it’s a matter of choice.

 What’s the correct punctuation to use?

 The answer to this question rather depends on the version of English you’re using.